Medically reviewed by Drugs.com. Last updated on Jun 14, 2022.

 Pharmacologic Class: Mitotic Inhibitor

-brentuximab is to be administered only by or under the immediate supervision of your doctor.
+Brentuximab is to be given only by or under the direct supervision of your doctor.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For brentuximab, the following should be considered: